On the geometric Brownian motion with state-dependent variable exponent diffusion term: Error estimates

 \subsection{Analytical error estimates}

-We would like to mention that the main purpose of the analytical error estimates is to provide a rough understanding of the suggested model's convergence-divergence dynamics but barely to provide a tight estimate of the error itself.
-Having said that, the results obtained here, Table \ref{table:1}, are consistent with those obtained in the actual errors observed in simulations, Table \ref{table:2}.\\
+We would like to mention that the main purpose of the analytical error estimates is to provide a rough understanding of the suggested model's convergence-divergence dynamics rather than providing a tight estimate of the error itself.
+Having said that, the analytical results obtained here, Table \ref{table:1}, are consistent with those obtained in the actual errors observed in the simulations, Table \ref{table:2}, which shows the success of the proposed model.\\

 We estimate the localized pathwise errors $\mathcal{E}(\lambda, R)$ on the interval $[\lambda,R]$ using

 with the fixed parameters

 Then the fixed coefficient in \eqref{eq.51} becomes